 3.)
 Are there any additional fees or charges that I should be aware of?

-Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees and equipment rentals are all additional costs that you should consider.
+Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you should consider.
 While it might seem like a lot, understanding what the fees are and how you can avoid them will save your business money in the long term.
-Be sure to clarify if the fees are a flat rate, or a percentage of your processing volume because how the payment processor calculates their fees can make a big difference.
+Be sure to clarify if the fees are a flat rate, or a percentage of your processing volume because how the payment processor calculates their fees can make a big difference in your monthly fees.

 4.)
 If I have a problem how can I get it rectified?